 Simply put, the keto (ketogenic) diet is a low-carb diet, which is rapidly growing in popularity.
-The core idea of the diet is that getting calories from fat and protein rather than carbs will boost your metabolism.
+The core idea of the diet is that getting calories from fat and protein rather than carbs will cause your body to shift to burning fat as its primary source of fuel.
 In fact, if you consume up to 50 grams of carbs daily, the level of blood sugar in your body will plummet after 3-4 days.
-In other words, your body will lose the key source of energy and start using protein and fat to produce it.
-This process, which is called ketosis, is believed to assist in losing weight (5).
+In other words, your body will lose its usual source of energy and start using fat to produce it.
+This state, which is called ketosis, is believed to assist in losing weight (5).

 The keto diet does not suit everyone.
 It can be dangerous for you if you have particular health conditions.
 Consult your doctor to plan your meals and lose weight correctly.

 - Non-starchy vegetables

 - Full-fat cheese

 What To Exclude On The Keto Diet?

 - Seeds (flax seeds, sunflower seeds)

 - White bread